StrizzyAllen/php-contact-form/README.md

 # php-contact-form

-This simple project can be used as a quick contact method for anybody that accesses it on your web page.
+This simple project can be used as a quick contact method for anybody that accesses your website.

 The idea is to add it to a developer portfolio for a hiring manager or company to reach out to you if they like what they see and/or have questions about your projects.